LIVVkit/LIVVkit/docs/headers/README.md

   which don't need a license header, or are repackaged and licensed separately.

-The `license-prepend-missing.sh` script then goes through a number of find-and-modify blocks for the above extensions, and appends a license header to the files missing one.
+The `license-prepend-missing.sh` script then goes through a number of find-and-modify blocks for the above extensions, and appends a license header to the files missing a header.

 **Before** running the `license-prepend-missing.sh` script, it's important to ensure that the script is finding the correct files.

-First, run the `license-find-missing.sh` script to verify the found files, which will output a list of files without a license header.
+**First**, run the `license-find-missing.sh` script to verify the found files, which will output a list of files without a license header.

 **Read through this output carefully!**  This find command is generous and not restricted to the